decode-detroit/apollo/README.md

 env PKG_CONFIG_ALLOW_CROSS=1 PKG_CONFIG_PATH=/usr/lib/arm-linux-gnueabihf/pkgconfig/ cargo build_armhf
 ```

-Unfortunately, video doesn't seem to work out of the box.
-If you have success with armhf and video playback, let us know how you pulled it off!

 #### Prepare Your Raspberry Pi

 In addition to all the packages above (e.g. ZMQ, GStreamer), you need to enable the Fake KMS graphics library and set the graphics memory to 512MB to allow for reliable playback of videos.
 Use raspi-config to change the settings.